-We offer our solutions as standalone or bundled offerings.
-Our solution portfolio combines the capabilities of Accolade's historical navigation and advocacy solutions with our primary care, mental health, and expert medical opinion services, augmented by artificial intelligence, machine learning, and data-driven recommendations.
-Our offerings include:
+In September 2021, we announced new solutions and new naming for the solutions described above.
+The new solutions - Accolade One and Accolade Care - combine the capabilities of Accolade's historical navigation and advocacy solutions with our acquired primary care, mental health, and expert medical opinion services, augmented by artificial intelligence, machine learning, and data-driven recommendations.
+Additionally, we announced new solution bundles incorporating all of our existing solutions to reflect the evolution and maturation of our offering portfolio.
+With these changes, our current offerings include:

-- Plus and Connect A benefits navigation and care solution designed to work with our customers' existing benefits ecosystem, incorporating elements of all Accolade solutions including Advocacy, Accolade Expert MD, Accolade Care, and the Accolade partner ecosystem.
-Different offering configurations may also include member services, provider services, and an expanded set of clinical programs that address case and disease management to maximize member engagement and return on investment - Accolade Expert MD Expert medical consultations that connect patients to highly qualified condition-specific specialists for both adult and pediatric care - Accolade Care and PlushCare Integrated primary care and mental health support delivered for both commercial customers and direct consumers - Trusted Partner Ecosystem In addition to Accolade's owned solutions, we have assembled a roster of high-quality partners whose condition-specific solutions are complementary to our services and capable of delivering additional value to our members and customers or capabilities that meet specific customer needs.
+- Accolade Expert MD Expert medical consultations that connect patients to highly qualified conditionspecific specialists for both adult and pediatric care - Accolade Care Integrated primary care and mental health support - Plus and Connect A benefits navigation and care solution designed to work with our customers' existing benefits ecosystem, incorporating elements of all Accolade solutions including Advocacy, Accolade Expert MD, Accolade Care, and the Accolade partner ecosystem.
+Different offering configurations may also include member services, provider services, and an expanded set of clinical programs that address case and disease management to maximize member engagement and return on investment - Accolade One A value-based option that includes all of the Accolade solutions and the Accolade partner ecosystem with a pricing structure that includes a higher portion of revenues associated with outcomes-based measures

 We were founded in 2007 and launched our initial offering in 2009.
 We have seen significant growth in recent years since the changes to our executive management team in 2015 and the subsequent investments we have made in product, technology, sales, and distribution.
-As of February 29, 2024, we had over 1,200 commercial customers comprising more than 14 million members.
+As of February 28, 2023, we had over 800 commercial customers comprising more than 12 million members.
 Our customers represent a diversified set of industries, including technology, financial services, healthcare, manufacturing, transportation, education, retail, and the public sector.
-Additionally, as of February 29, 2024, we had more than 150,000 consumers subscribed to virtual primary care services through our PlushCare solution.
+Additionally, as of February 28, 2023, we had more than 150,000 consumers subscribed to virtual primary care services through our PlushCare solution.

-For the fiscal years ended February 28(29), 2024 and 2023, our total revenue was \$414.3 million and \$363.1 million, respectively, representing 14% year-over-year growth for fiscal 2024 compared to fiscal 2023.
-For the fiscal years ended February 28(29), 2024 and 2023, our net losses were \$99.8 million and \$459.7 million, respectively.
+For the fiscal years ended February 28, 2023 and 2022, our total revenue was \$363.1 million and \$310.0 million, respectively, representing 17% year-over-year growth for fiscal 2023 compared to fiscal 2022.
+For the fiscal years ended February 28, 2023 and 2022, our net losses were \$459.7 million and \$123.1 million, respectively.
 Net loss for the fiscal year ended February 28, 2023 included a goodwill impairment charge of \$299.7 million due to sustained decreases in our stock price and market capitalization in the first quarter of fiscal 2023.
-Refer to the section below under Critical Accounting Policies and Estimates titled "Accounting for Goodwill and Other Intangible Assets" and Note 4 to our consolidated financial statements for more details.
+Refer to the section below under Critical Accounting Policies and Estimates titled "Accounting for Goodwill and Other Intangible Assets" and Note 5 to our consolidated financial statements for more details.